 The UNESCO Prix Versailles recognises the world's most beautiful and innovative commercial architecture.
 Ulaman won in the hotel interior category in 2021.
 The rammed-earth walls, the Inspiral design, and the integration of hydroelectric and solar energy into the architecture convinced a UNESCO jury.
 The prize elevates the property from eco-resort to internationally validated architectural achievement.

-Inspiral Architecture constructed the largest rammed-earth building in Southeast Asia.
+Inspiral Architecture constructed what its architects call likely the largest rammed-earth build in Southeast Asia.
 The technique layers local soil into compressed walls that insulate naturally: cool in heat, warm in cool weather.
 The walls reduce energy demand structurally.
 The rammed earth is both the aesthetic and the engineering.
 The material is the building and the sustainability programme simultaneously.

 A hydroelectric system on the property's river generates power alongside solar panels.
 Lake restoration on the grounds rehabilitates a local water ecosystem.
 The carbon-zero goal is supported by the combination of hydroelectric, solar, and rammed-earth thermal regulation.
 The energy infrastructure is visible to guests: the river runs through the property, and the power comes from the water.